-Ladenburg Thalmann & Co.
-Inc. and its affiliates have provided, or may in the future provide, investment banking and financial advisory services for the Advisor and our affiliates from time to time, for which they have received, and may in the future receive, customary fees and expenses.
+Certain underwriters may have performed investment banking and financial advisory services for us, OFS Advisor and our respective affiliates from time to time, for which they have received customary fees and expenses.
+Certain underwriters may, from time to time, engage in transactions with or perform services for us, OFS Advisor and our respective affiliates in the ordinary course of business.
 In connection with our initial public offering of common stock, which was consummated on October 10, 2018, Ladenburg Thalmann & Co.
 Inc. served as joint book-running manager.
 OFSAM paid underwriting discounts and commissions of \$1.96 million to the underwriters in connection with the initial public offering of common stock.
 In connection with our Series A Term Preferred Stock offering consummated in March 2019, Ladenburg Thalmann & Co.
-Inc. served as cojoint book-running manager and we paid fees of an aggregate of \$0.67 million to the joint book-running managers.
+Inc. served as co-joint book-running manager and we paid fees of an aggregate of \$0.67 million to the joint book-running managers.
 In connection with our rights offering consummated in August 2019, Ladenburg Thalmann & Co.
 Inc. served as dealer manager, and we paid fees of an aggregate of \$0.19 million to the dealer manager.
+In connection with our at-the-market offering of our common stock pursuant to the equity distribution agreement, dated January 24, 2020, as amended on March 16, 2021, Ladenburg Thalmann & Co.
+Inc. serves as sales agent and we have paid fees of an aggregate of \$84,054 to the sales agent as of the date of this prospectus supplement.